 However, the ONE silent weapon that we use all the time is automatic money transfers through our bank.
 We look into the budget, set up a goal and schedule these transfers as a one time event or re-occurring events.
 By doing so, all you need is to figure out your strategy, setting it in motion and forget about it.

-In our case, we sat down to determine the amount we needed to pay toward the student loan to meet the pay-off date we wanted and we were done.
+In our case, we sat down to determine the amount we needed to pay toward the student loan in order to meet the pay-off date we desired and we were done.
 At times we just made sure we were still on track and simply kept on going.

 Financial literacy is a must for everybody.
 I wish I would have taken a more active approach in my early years and set some financial goals as my younger self.
 However, I am amazed at how much progress you can make financially by just paying attention to your expenses, determining your priorities and setting financial goals every year.
 It’s never too late; never too early.